tiffon/take/README.rst

                 | 0 [title] ;           : title
                 | 1 text ;              : second_li
     $ p | 1 text ;                  : p_text

+The example above is formatted with extra whitespace to make the structure of the resulting data more apparent.

 For a more complex example, see the `reddit sample <https://github.com/tiffon/take/blob/master/sample/reddit.take>`_ (`inline version <https://github.com/tiffon/take/blob/master/sample/reddit_inline_saves.take>`_).